VincentA004/AI-Liver-transplant-survival-predictor/README.md

 The full list of medical parameters used in this project are located in the All_features.csv file

 ## Summary
-The Multilayered Perceptron machine learning algorithm performed the best with a 96.71% accuracy rate in predicting liver transplant survival in Post-op.
+The Multilayered Perceptron machine learning algorithm performed the best with a 96.71% accuracy rate in predicting liver transplant survival in Post-op on test dataset.